rubinho101/MMM-01ZM/readme.md

 # MMM-01ZM

-Since I got a couple of Xiaomi LYWSDCGQ 01ZM Temperature and Humidity sensors and I want to display the values on the MMM [MagicMirror2](https://magicmirror.builders/) without using the Gateway approach, so I created this MMM-01ZM module.
+Since I got a couple of Xiaomi LYWSDCGQ 01ZM Temperature and Humidity sensors and I want to display the values on the MMM [MagicMirror2](https://magicmirror.builders/) without using the Gateway approach, I created this MMM-01ZM module.

 This module requires the [mitemp_bt](https://github.com/hassiweb/mitemp999) library:\
 In */home/pi/MagicMirror/modules* create a new folder MMM-01ZM `git clone https://github.com/rubinho101/MMM-01ZM`\